Integrative, Relational Psychotherapy and Counselling

 I have a cancellation policy in place, where I ask for 48 hours' notice if a client is unable to attend.
 After which, there is a charge for the missed session.

-Please contact me if you have questions or to arrange a free 15-minute introductory phone call.
-You can also call me on 07519 807961 if you would prefer to leave a message or speak to me first.
-I am happy to discuss any queries or questions you may have prior to arranging an initial appointment.
+Please contact me below if you have questions or to arrange a free 15-minute introductory phone call.
+You can also contact me on 07519 807961.
+I am happy to chat about any queries or questions you may have prior to arranging an initial appointment.

 All enquires are usually answered within 24 hours, and all contact is strictly confidential and uses secure phone and email services.